-The following discussion is intended to convey management's perspective on our financial condition and results of operations for the six months ended September 30, 2017 and Fiscals 2017, 2016 and 2015.
+The following discussion is intended to convey management's perspective on our financial condition and results of operations for Fiscals 2017, 2016 and 2015.

-Unless otherwise stated, the financial information in this section has been derived from the Restated Financial Statements included in this Prospectus.
-The restated financial statements for the six months ended September 30, 2017 and Fiscals 2017, 2016 and 2015 are prepared and presented in accordance with Ind AS, in each case restated in accordance with the requirements of Section 26 of the Companies Act, 2013 read with Rule 4 of Companies (Prospectus and Allotment of Securities) Rules 2014, as amended, the SEBI ICDR Regulations and the Guidance Note on "Reports in Company Prospectus (Revised 2016)" issued by the ICAI.
+Unless otherwise stated, the financial information in this section has been derived from the Restated Financial Statements included in this Draft Red Herring Prospectus.
+The restated financial statements for Fiscals 2017, 2016 and 2015 are prepared and presented in accordance with Ind AS, in each case restated in accordance with the requirements of Section 26 of the Companies Act, 2013 read with Rule 4 of Companies (Prospectus and Allotment of Securities) Rules 2014, as amended, the SEBI ICDR Regulations and the Guidance Note on "Reports in Company Prospectus (Revised 2016)" issued by the ICAI.
 For Fiscals 2013 and 2014, our restated financial statements are prepared and presented in accordance with Indian GAAP.
 As required by applicable law, we transitioned from Indian GAAP to Ind AS and for the purposes of transition to Ind AS, we have followed the guidance prescribed in "Ind AS 101 - First Time adoption of Indian Accounting Standard", with April 1, 2015 as the transition date.

 Ind AS differs in certain respects from Indian GAAP, IFRS and U.S. GAAP and other accounting principles with which prospective investors may be familiar.
-As a result, the restated financial statements prepared under Ind AS for the six months ended September 30, 2017 and Fiscals 2017, 2016 and 2015 may not be comparable to our historical financial statements.
+As a result, the restated financial statements prepared under Ind AS for Fiscals 2017, 2016 and 2015 may not be comparable to our historical financial statements.
 For a reconciliation of Indian GAAP to Ind AS, please see Annexure VI to our Restated Financial Statements.
-Please also see "Risk Factors-Significant differences exist between Ind AS and other accounting principles, such as IFRS, Indian GAAP and U.S. GAAP, which may be material to investors' assessments of our financial condition, result of operations and cash flows" on page 40.
+Please also see "Risk Factors-Significant differences exist between Ind AS and other accounting principles, such as IFRS, Indian GAAP and U.S. GAAP, which may be material to investors' assessments of our financial condition, result of operations and cash flows" on page 34.

 This discussion contains certain forward-looking statements that involve risks and uncertainties.
-Our actual results may differ materially from those anticipated in these forward-looking statements as a result of certain factors, such as the risks set forth in the chapters entitled "Risk Factors" and "Forward Looking Statements" on pages 17 and 16, respectively of this Prospectus.
+Our actual results may differ materially from those anticipated in these forward-looking statements as a result of certain factors, such as the risks set forth in the chapters entitled "Risk Factors" and "Forward Looking Statements" on pages 16 and 15, respectively of this Draft Red Herring Prospectus.